 Group Size

 Brewing for one or two?
 A single-serving device like the AeroPress GO Travel and GSI Outdoors Ultralight Java Drip are ideal.
-With larger groups, these coffee makers will be time consuming, because you have to brew and then clean up for each cup.
+The Stanley Pour Over Set is a great solo option if you don't mind the extra weight or bulk.
+If you have more space in your pack or are car camping, treat yourself to espresso from the GSI Outdoors Mini Espresso Set.
+With a group, these coffee makers will be time consuming, because you have to brew and then clean up for each cup.

-The GSI Outdoors Java Press and the GSI Outdoors Glacier Stainless-Steel 6-Cup Percolator brew anywhere from 3 to 6 cups at a time, so both are great options if you’re trying to satisfy several coffee drinkers.
+The OXO Campgrounds French Press 2.0 and the GSI Outdoors Glacier Stainless-Steel 6-Cup Percolator brew anywhere from 3 to 6 cups at a time, so both are great options if you're trying to satisfy several coffee drinkers.

-Some devices like the AeroPress Go have included or built-in mugs so you don’t need to carry a separate mug.
+Some devices like the AeroPress Go and Stanley Pour Over Set have included or built-in mugs so you don't need to carry a separate mug.
 In contrast, all other devices in this article require you to pack along something to pour your coffee into.

 Methodology

-In the spring of 2020, our dedicated team of 16 testers forfeited their normal coffee routines to evaluate 10 different coffee brewers sold at REI.
-Blind taste tests, ultralight backpacking trips, quiet car-camping mornings and a few destination coffee hikes provided the ideal settings to evaluate each device on coffee quality, ease of use, portability and cleanup.
+Our dedicated team of 24 testers have forfeited their normal coffee routines to evaluate more than 14 different coffee brewers sold at REI.
+Blind taste tests, ultralight backpacking trips, quiet car-camping mornings, backyard breakfasts and a few destination coffee hikes provided the ideal settings to evaluate each device on coffee quality, ease of use, portability and cleanup.